niksy/figura/README.md

 ### assignSubview(key)

 Replaces view’s render placeholder with real content (returned when running `render` method).

-If you’re using `renderDiff` for content rendering, explicit call for this method is unecessary—it will be called for every subview which rendered it’s placeholder with `getRenderPlaceholder`.
+If you’re using `renderDiff` for content rendering, and view is instance of [Virtual DOM implementation][virtual-dom-variant], explicit call for this method in parent view is unecessary—it will be called for every subview which rendered it’s placeholder with `getRenderPlaceholder`.

 #### key